KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 # Comparison operators

-The most common things you will use the `if` statements for is comparing two items with each other.
+The most common thing you will use the `if` statement for is comparing two items with each other.
 Powershell has special operators for different comparison scenarios.
 When you use a comparison operator, the value on the left hand side is compared to the value on the right hand side.

 ## -eq for equality